DIPSAS/SwarmManagement/README.md

         - -> SwarmManagement -secret -help
         - -> SwarmManagement -volume -help

+The SwarmManagement console command is also available as a short command with `swm`.

 Please have a look at an example of use here:
 - https://github.com/DIPSAS/SwarmManagement/tree/master/example